moorepants/eme150a/content/pages/syllabus.rst

 1. Students will demonstrate the use of analytical skills and intuitive judgment for mechanical design and the evaluation of structural integrity.
+2. Students will develop and use simple analytic models to predict static and dynamic stresses and strains in mechanical structures.
-2. Students will identify and use appropriate resources in engineering design and failure analysis.
+3. Students will identify and use appropriate resources in engineering design and failure analysis.
-3. Students will solve open-ended design problems that require conceptual and analytical problem solving and create documentation of design solutions.
+4. Students will solve open-ended design problems that require conceptual and analytical problem solving and create documentation of design solutions.
-4. Students will demonstrate effective engineering writing.
+5. Students will demonstrate effective engineering writing.

 Prerequisites
 -------------